A Man Tried To Enter The Cockpit On A Malaysia Airlines Flight

 “It appears he tried to gain access to the cockpit and was restrained by passengers and crew."

-The flight was turned around and landed back in Melbourne where heavily armed officers boarded the plane and arrested the 25-year-old Dandenong man.
+The flight was turned around and landed back in Melbourne where heavily armed officers boarded the plane and arrested the 25-year-old Sri Lankan national who had been living in Dandenong.

 Langdon said the man had claimed to have an "electronic device" but it had turned out not to be explosive.